fjames003/Data_Mining/README.md

-# INF553
+# Data Mining with Spark
-Code related to Applications of Data Mining at USC (INF553)
+Code related to Applications of Data Mining at USC